 Pain Relief.
 Marijuana has been used to relieve pain as early as 2900 B.C.
 There are now studies showing that CBD can help reduce chronic pain.
 This happens by impacting endocannabinoid receptor activity.
 As a result, inflammation gets reduced and pain gets relieved.
 Sativex, an oral spray, has been approved in several countries as a treatment of pain related to multiple sclerosis.
 Sativex uses a combination of THC and CBD.
 Sativex is also the subject of a study that showed users experiencing improved pain during movement, pain at rest, and sleep quality.

 Anti-depressant.
 CBD oil is now considered an effective treatment for depression and anxiety.
-CBD oil has also been used as a treatment for insomnia and anxiety in children suffering from post-traumatic stress disorder.
+CBD oil has also been used as a treatment for insomnia and anxiety in children suffering from the post-traumatic stress disorder.
 This is largely due to CBD’s ability to act on the brain’s receptor for serotonin.
 Serotonin is a neurotransmitter that regulates mood and social behavior.

 Reduces Cancer-related symptoms.
 Cancer treatments have been delivering promising results for decades.
 However, these treatments also produce side effects that further burden cancer patients.
 Side effects include nausea, pain, and vomiting.
 CBD may help reduce nausea and vomiting resulting from chemotherapy.